NLESC-quantum/rascil/docker/kubernetes/README.md

 feed to the RASCIL pipeline (e.g. continuum imaging pipeline), which you want to run.
 You can add additional arguments to the command, e.g. `--driver=docker`, if needed.

-After the start of minikube, it is better to check the mount status using the following command to login into minikube.
+After minikube started, you can check the mount status after ssh-ing into minikube.
 ``` bash
 minikube ssh
 ```